goschtl/zope/zc.iso8601/branches/dev/src/zc/iso8601/README.txt

 zone offsets:

     >>> from zc.iso8601.parse import datetimetz

-Both the "verbose" and "short" forms of ISO 8601 times are accepted.
-The verbose form includes hyphens in the date and colons in the time, and the short form omits them.
-We'll start with verbose examples, and will then repeat all of the examples in short form.
-The verbose form is generally preferred in practice since it is substantially more readable for humans.

 Times in UTC may be encoded using either the "Z" notation or "+00:00" (or "-00:00").
 Let try a few examples: